zeekay/better-auth/examples/react/README.md

-## Convex + Better Auth + Vite
+## Convex + Better Auth + React

-This example shows how to use Better Auth with Convex and Vite.
+This example shows how to use Better Auth with Convex and React.

 Note that dependencies are set up to work with the local component in this repo, it is not set up for standalone use (but can be adapted).